ssl-hep/ServiceX/helm_charts/docs/Implementation_reference.md

 ### dpath

-* POST /dpath/create __validated__
+* POST /dpath/create __validated_NEW__

-    to be used by DID-finder
+    to be used by DID-finder. send json object like this:
+    {
+	"req_id":"{{req_id}}",
+	"adler32":"heusadbasd",
+	"file_size":1024,
+	"file_events":1000,
+	"file_path":"root://dcache-atlas-xrootd.desy.de:1094//pnfs/desy.de/atlas/dq2/atlaslocalgroupdisk/rucio/mc15_13TeV/4a/ad/DAOD_STDM3.05630052._000017.pool.root.1"
+    }

-* PUT /dpath/transform/:id/:status
+* PUT /dpath/status/:pathId/:status/:info? __validated_NEW__

-    transformer returns :id, status
+    used by transformer to update path status.
+Requires path id, new status, optional info

+* GET /dpath/:pathId  __validated_NEW__

+    returns all the data about path

-* GET /dpath/transform/
+* GET /dpath/to_transform __validated_NEW__

     used by transformer.
-If there is a path that is in _Validated_ state it is updated to _Transforming_ and returned to the transformer.
+If there is a path that is in _Validated_ state it is updated to _Transforming_ and returned to the transformer. pathId is added to returned object.

-* GET /dpath/transform/:rid/:status __validated__
+* GET /dpath/:rid/:status __validated_NEW__

-    returns data on a path belonging to _rid_ request and in certain status.
+    returns path belonging to _rid_ request and in certain status.
+Used for example by Validator.

-#### Unused for now
-* GET /dpath/:id  __validated__

-    returns all the data about path

-* GET /dpath/last_used/:rid

 ## Requests states and transitions